spyros-briakos/Interprocess-Communication/README.md

 In this project I experiment with interprocess communication through named pipes and general low-level I/O.

 # Summary
+In this project

 # Execution
-You can check it out with this command and this exactly order:
+You can check it out with this command and this exact order:

 **bash script.sh Number_Of_Workers BufferSize NameOfDirectory(ex. input_dir)**